Sufism in Punjab: History

 The majority of the Sufis in eastern Punjab come from the Chamar and Chuhra caste.
-Through the teachings of Guru Ravidass, some of the Dalits connect to the Qadri and Chishtia Sufi Orders.
+Through the teachings of Guru Ravidass, some of the Dalits connect to the Qadiri and Chishti Sufi Orders.
 The holy Dalit Sufi Saints of Punjab are buried in graves that are painted in green and their tombs are covered with green cloth.
 Many proclaim themselves as disciples of Abdul Qadir Gilani, Khawaja Moinuddin Chishti, Baba Farid and other famous Sufis.

 The relationship between Dalits and Sufism in India, particularly in Punjab, is explored in the documentary Kitte Mil Ve Mahi, produced in 2005 by Ajay Bhardwaj.